-Our most recent project allowed us to make music with the people of Arusha, Tanzania.
-In 2016, we hosted a 2-week arts camp in partnership with the Umoja Centre, and held workshops at the International School of Moshi, Kiboroloni Secondary School, Lohada and Samaritan Village orphanages, Tumaini University Makumira, Ujamaa Children's Home, and Uraki Secondary School.
+In 2016, we travelled to Arusha, Tanzania, where we hosted a two-week arts camp in partnership with the Umoja Centre, and held workshops at the International School of Moshi, Kiboroloni Secondary School, Lohada and Samaritan Village orphanages, Tumaini University Makumira, Ujamaa Children's Home, and Uraki Secondary School.
 Our lessons were built from the same curriculum as our 2013 project, with a deeper focus on sustainability and cross-cultural connection through skill-building arts empowerment classes.

 In November 2015, Trade Winds was the guest ensemble at the Wright State University Reed Festival in Dayton, Ohio.
 We gave lectures, instrumental masterclasses, and a recital to inform the community of our work in East Africa.
 We were honored to invite other young musicians into our mission and family!
 In the future, we hope to do much more work like this, as well as concerts and workshops in schools with younger children.
 If you would like to invite Trade Winds to perform and speak at your institution, please contact us!

 Our work in Kenya and Tanzania is entirely funded by private donations and small grants.
 So, donors are a big part part of the Trade Winds family, and it means everything to us that we can represent your generosity through teaching music around the world.
 If you would like to join our cause by making a tax deductible donation, please visit our profile on TheField.org.
 All donors who contribute at least $40 will gain access to view our upcoming documentary coming in Winter 2016.